sudodoki/prj-nlp/tasks/Serhii Nechyporchuk/task-description.md

              (like.postText [contains "SpaceX"])))

-This query tries to find attendees that has '@abc.com' in theirs email or thoose who created posts with "Tesla" and positive sentiment and liked post with "SpaceX".
+This query tries to find attendees that has '@abc.com' in theirs email or thoose who created positive post with "Tesla" and liked post with "SpaceX".
-The idea is to reduce cognitive work for the users by providing an ability to create this queries using natural language (English specifically).
+The idea of this task is to reduce cognitive work for the users by providing an ability to create this queries using natural language (English specifically).
 It is obvious, that it will be harder to handle such complex queries, but it will significally improve user experience for small queries (80% of user's needs).
 Examples of such queries: